VeganDelicious84CH/simpleGodotFPVsim/README.md

 - Gates are scalable in sizes as well as in quantity without having to change the script: To add more gates just duplicate an existing gate's parent 3D node.

 - The nice Watchtower demo model is not made by me of course.
 It is the work of user 3dHaupt of free3d.com.
 Thank you!
 The models full name is "Watch Tower made of Wood".

+- Drone Sound from Freesound org by Simeonradivoev

-- You'll have to play around with the gravity values to adapt them to your liking as well as with the thrust in the script (click the symbol of a scroll which is next to the drone's 3dbody (right of its title) in the node list which is on the leftmost side of the screen).
+- Maybe You'll have to play around with the gravity values to adapt them to your liking as well as with the thrust in the script (click the symbol of a scroll which is next to the drone's 3dbody (right of its title) in the node list which is on the leftmost side of the screen).

 - The following Video introduced me to Godot, it also covers creating a collision detection mesh for your 3d object: https://www.youtube.com/watch?v=A3HLeyaBCq4